Removed Features

 (body :type string)))

-This view should apply to users that are not developers: they may enter a summary and body but that's it.
+This view should apply to users who are not developers: they may enter a summary and body, but that's it.

 (defview bug-report-form-view